pingcap/docs/troubleshoot-write-conflicts.md

 5. TiDB sends `commit` request to the TiKV region which contain the primary key of the transaction.
 When TiKV executes `commit` request, TiKV checks the validity of the data and clear the lock that left in `prewrite` request.
 6. After the `commit` request returns successfully, TiDB return success to the client.

 The write conflict occurs in the `prewrite` stage.
-When the transaction found a new version of the key (key.commit_ts > txn.start_ts), that's write conflict.
+When the transaction found a new version of the key (data.commit_ts > txn.start_ts), that's write conflict.

 ## How to detect the write conflict exists in the cluster?